 What is pictography?

 Pictography is the communication and expression of thought and ideas with pictures or graphics.
 In cultures like Egyptian hieroglyphics, Native American tribal writings, Japanese kanji and Chinese language use variations of pictographic writing styles to create language.
 There are many types of pictography.
-Ideogram is a pictograph of an individual idea or meaning for example 🙉🙈🙊which can mean hear no evil, see no evil and say no evil verses a logogram which is a pictograph of an individual word 🐵, here is a monkey.
+Ideogram is a pictograph of an individual idea or meaning for example 🙉🙈🙊which can mean hear no evil, see no evil and say no evil versus a logogram which is a pictograph of an individual word,🐵 here is a monkey.
 In pictorial messaging, images can say a thousand words.
 Using images can be fun and resourceful when done properly.

 A History of Images in Letters

 Let’s start with the dingbat in letter print.
-The definition of dingbats are ornamental blocks printers used in typesetting, like spacer, decorative lines and symbols to help design the layout of a page and make it look less overwhelming, cluttered and “blocky”.
+The definition of dingbats is ornamental blocks printers used in typesetting, like the spacer, decorative lines and symbols to help design the layout of a page and make it look less overwhelming, cluttered and “blocky”.
 The blocks basic function to add space, personality and readability to the page.
 The wooden blocks of dingbats were converted for digital use in the Unicode character code database when computer usage became more mainstream.
 It grew with the additions of Zapf Dingbat fonts from typographer Hermann Zapf, who added symbols like religious symbols, numbers, check marks and voting marks.